EdmundBenedict/lordcephei.github.io/pages/lmf_output.md

  Maximum Harris force = 13 mRy/au (site 3)  Max eval correction = 629.5
 ~~~

-In the last iteration (self-consistency has been approximately achieved) these tables become
+In the last iteration when self-consistency has been approximately achieved these tables become

 ~~~
  Harris correction to forces: shift in free-atom density